gravitational/teleport/rfd/0078-login-rules.md

     // evaluated first.
     string priority = 1;

+    // traits_map is a map of trait keys to lists of predicate expressions
+    // which should evaluate to the desired values for that trait. map<string, wrappers.StringValues> traits_map = 2;

-    // traits is a predicate expression which should return the desired traits for
+	// traits_expression is a predicate expression which should return the
-    // the user upon login.
+    // desired traits for the user upon login. string traits_expression = 3;
-    string traits = 2;
 };

 ```